Weighted Bayesian Conformal Prediction: Weighted Bayesian Conformal Prediction

 \subsection{Effective Sample Size as Concentration Parameter}

-The choice $c = \neff$ is not arbitrary---it is the \emph{asymptotically unique} concentration that ensures the Bayesian posterior variance matches the frequentist sampling variance of the weighted estimator (Theorem~\ref{thm:calibration}).
-Intuitively, $\neff$ answers: ``How many i.i.d.\ samples would produce the same estimation variance as this weighted sample?''
-This ensures: \begin{itemize}[nosep] \item When weights are nearly uniform ($\neff \approx n$): the posterior is concentrated, reflecting abundant information. \item When weights are highly non-uniform ($\neff \ll n$): the posterior is diffuse, honestly communicating that few effective observations support the estimate. \end{itemize}
+The choice $c = \neff$ is the \emph{asymptotically unique} concentration that ensures the Bayesian posterior variance matches the frequentist sampling variance of the weighted estimator (Theorem~\ref{thm:calibration}).
+Intuitively, $\neff$ answers: how many i.i.d.\ samples would produce the same estimation variance as this weighted sample?
+Nearly uniform weights give $\neff \approx n$ and a concentrated posterior; highly non-uniform weights give $\neff \ll n$ and a diffuse posterior, honestly communicating that few effective observations support the estimate.